-4.5.31 The NPPF requires the planning system to shape places in a way that contributes to "radical reductions" in greenhouse gas emissions and states that plans should take a proactive approach to mitigating and adapting to climate change in line with the objectives of the Climate Change Act 2008, which includes CO2 emissions reductions targets of 34 per cent by 2020 and 80 per cent by 2050 against a 1990 baseline.
+- 4.5.41 The NPPF requires the planning system to shape places in a way that contributes to "radical reductions" in greenhouse gas emissions and states that plans should take a proactive approach to mitigating and adapting to climate change in line with the objectives of the Climate Change Act 2008, which includes CO2 emissions reductions targets of 34 per cent by 2020 and 80 per cent by 2050 against a 1990 baseline.
 The UK has a further target for generating 15 per cent of energy (including heat) from renewable sources by 2020.
-These national targets are ambitious so our borough's efforts at carbon reduction and increasing renewable energy must also be ambitious.

-- 4.5.33 Local Authorities are empowered to require developments to provide a proportion of their energy from renewable and low carbon sources through planning policy.
+These national targets are ambitious so our borough's efforts at carbon reduction and increasing renewable energy must also be ambitious. - 4.5.42 Local Authorities are empowered to require developments to provide a proportion of their energy from renewable and low carbon sources through planning policy.
 Our borough lags behind much of the UK in small scale renewable energy generation capacity.
-In order to play our part in achieving the UK's carbon reduction and renewable energy commitments, new developments are required to meet a percentage of their energy requirements through on-site low and zero carbon energy generation. - 4.5.34 The NPPF requires the Local Plan to have a positive strategy to promote renewable, low carbon and decentralised energy, and places particular significance on (C)CHP networks.
-Therefore, the development of decentralised energy, and particularly (C)CHP distribution networks, is strongly supported. - 4.5.35 (C)CHP distribution networks can work at a range of scales from a single building up to a city and can provide low or zero carbon power, heat and cooling in a cost-effective, efficient and environmentally sound way.
+In order to play our part in achieving the UK's carbon reduction and renewable energy commitments, new developments are required to meet a percentage of their energy requirements through on-site low and zero carbon energy generation. - 4.5.43 The NPPF requires the Local Plan to have a positive strategy to promote renewable, low carbon and decentralised energy, and places particular significance on (C)CHP networks.
+Therefore, the development of decentralised energy, and particularly (C)CHP distribution networks, is strongly supported. - 4.5.44 (C)CHP distribution networks can work at a range of scales from a single building up to a city and can provide low or zero carbon power, heat and cooling in a cost-effective, efficient and environmentally sound way.
 (C)CHP removes the need for individual gas boilers and large plant rooms, which provides flexibility in building design and maximises space for living and amenity.
-The UK Government Heat Strategy outlines the significant role that (C)CHP could play in decarbonizing the UK gas grid, offering a future-proofed, flexible and efficient solution to local energy supply. - 4.5.36 Where (C)CHP uses a gas fired engine it will produce direct carbon emissions, though these systems are still highly efficient.
-The engines in (C)CHP systems need replacing after a certain amount of time so there is an opportunity to replace gas engines with engines that use renewable fuels when they come to the end of their lives. - 4.5.37 It is acknowledged that requiring developers of a single building to consider implementing (C)CHP on a scale wider than their own development would not be fair.
-Therefore, the Council encourages the delivery of single building communal systems that can be connected to (C)CHP distribution networks and other sources of heat in the future. - 4.5.37a National planning policy instructs local planning authorities to promote and encourage low carbon development subject to considerations of feasibility and viability.
-The Council has produced the "Assessment of the Viability of Carbon Emission Targets for New Builds" which sets out the viability of achieving the 20 per cent reduction in carbon emissions and provides examples of how it can be achieved.
-The assessment identifies a cost impact on retail development and it is acknowledged that there are particular viability issues for retail developments in Guildford town centre.
-As Guildford town centre is a sustainable location for retail developments, new retail units in the town centre are exempted from the carbon reduction requirement as, on balance, this could have a negative impact on sustainable development by discouraging retail development in this sustainable location. - 4.5.38 The Guildford Environmental Sustainability and Climate Change Study identifies the particular issue of increasing pressure on water stocks in an area already classed as being under serious water stress.
-Water consumption in our borough is significantly higher than in other parts of the UK.
-This indicates both a significant scope for improving the way we use water and the need for a water efficiency standard in new dwellings above the basic national standard.
-At the present time, the only standard that can be adopted highest national standard is the "optional requirement" set out in the building regulations in regulation 36 paragraph 2(b) of the Building Regulations 2010 (as amended) of 110 litres per occupant per day.
-However, this standard may be improved in the future and it is considered that local circumstances warrant the implementation of the highest standard available and the highest standard will always be sought.
-This standard is considered a minimum as in many cases it may be possible to achieve a better standard.
+The UK Government Heat Strategy outlines the significant role that (C)CHP could play in decarbonizing the UK gas grid, offering a future-proofed, flexible and efficient solution to local energy supply. - 4.5.45 Where (C)CHP uses a gas fired engine it will produce direct carbon emissions, though these systems are still highly efficient.
+The engines in (C)CHP systems need replacing after a certain amount of time so there is an opportunity to replace gas engines with engines that use renewable fuels when they come to the end of their lives.